usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Under Tangled Silence_, by DjRUM
+- _Stressmanagement_, by Skee Mask
 - _Dos Moons_, by Dos Monos
 - _卵_, by betcover!!
 - _IOX_, by LA Timpa
-- _Under Tangled Silence_, by DjRUM

 </details>